espnet/espnet/docker/README.md

 ./build.sh fully_local cpu
 ```

-Local container builds then can be started using `run.sh`, for example by:
+Local container builds then are started by specifying `--docker_os local` when using `run.sh`, e.g., for the Cuda 10.0 image:
 ```
-$ ./run.sh --docker_os --docker_cuda 10.0 --docker_gpu 0 ...
+$ ./run.sh --docker_os local --docker_cuda 10.0 --docker_gpu 0 ...
 ```